microsoft/healthkit-on-fhir/README.md

 ### Adding a delegate to the FhirExternalStore

-Like the IomtFhirExternalStoreDelegate the FhirExternalStore delegate can provide your application before and after HealthKit data is exported to the FHIR server (POST), However the FhirExternalStore also supports GET, PUT and DELETE, so delegate methods can be added to receive callbacks before and after any of these operations.
+Like the IomtFhirExternalStoreDelegate the FhirExternalStore delegate can provide your application callbacks before and after HealthKit data is exported to the FHIR server (POST), However the FhirExternalStore also supports GET, PUT and DELETE, so delegate methods can be added to receive callbacks before and after any of these operations.
 The implementation of any of these methods is optional:

 ```swift
 /// Called after a HealthKit query has completed but before the data is fetched from the FHIR server.